 The village was given a new lease of life a few years later when the Papworth Village Settlement agreed to allow some of its land to be developed for private housing under South Cambridgeshire District Council’s ‘Local Plan’.
 In addition, the factories near the centre of the village would be relocated to a business park at the southern end.

 As part of this deal it was agreed that some of the proceeds from the sale of the housing land would fund 50% of the cost of a bypass for the village.
 After many delays to commencement of construction, the bypass was eventually completed in March 2007.
-Much of the proposed house building has now taken place and a large development of about 365 dwellings to the west of Ermine Street South and south of the parish church, known as ‘Summersfield’, is in progress.
+Much of the proposed house building has now taken place and a large development of about 365 dwellings (‘Summersfield’) to the west of Ermine Street South at the southern end of the village, is complete.

 The Future of Papworth Everard

-Completion of the Summersfield development at the southern end of the village will probably see the end of major residential developments in Papworth for the foreseeable future.
+Completion of the Summersfield development has hopefully seen the end of major residential developments in Papworth for the foreseeable future.
 However, that does not mean that house-building will stop entirely.
 Papworth Everard is identified as a ‘Minor Rural Centre’ in the District Council’s current development plan.
 Therefore, unlike many neighbouring villages, developments consisting of more than a few houses may be permitted.
 It will be important to try to balance the housing development with new employment opportunities to retain a vibrant and active village, and to prevent it becoming merely a ‘dormitory settlement’ with residents working in Cambridge and local towns.

-A large area to the west of Ermine Street, known as ‘Papworth West Central’, is being considered for redevelopment, including the old Printers’ factory, the site of the former village stores on Ermine Street; the old Tallyn work centre, the site of the former Robert Ellis House residential home, nurses’ homes and the Methodist Church on Church Lane; and some smaller areas on the west side of Ermine Street North, including the old shop site and disused Roman Catholic Church.
+A large area to the west of Ermine Street, known as ‘Papworth West Central’, has permission already granted for redevelopment and building work has commenced on the site including the old Printers’ factory, the old Tallyn work centre and the site of the former Robert Ellis House residential home.
+Planning permission has also been granted for the old Estates Office.
+The disused Roman Catholic Church has recently been demolished and construction of 4 apartments is due to commence soon.
+In addition the former nurses’ homes on Church Lane and the site of the former village stores on Ermine Street could be developed in the future as well as some smaller areas on the west side of Ermine Street North, including the old shop site.
 Any development here must be carried out in accordance with the requirements of a District Council planning policy that requires that new employment and community uses are provided in addition to residential development.

 In 2004, the Strategic Health Authority and Papworth Hospital began promoting a proposal to relocate Papworth Hospital to the Addenbrooke’s Hospital site in Cambridge.
-The move is now at an advanced planning stage and is likely to commence in 2015.
-This will have some impact on the village, particularly in terms of local employment opportunities and on local businesses in general.
+The move to the new hospital has now been completed.

-As for what will become of the hospital site, South Cambridgeshire District Council intends to prepare a ‘development brief’, which will outline its potential future uses.
-It is anticipated that much of the site will be redeveloped for alternative health care uses and light industry, with only the existing older hospital buildings refurbished for residential use.
+As for what will become of the hospital site, South Cambridgeshire District Council had prepared a ‘development brief’, which outlined its potential future uses.
+It is hoped that much of the site will be redeveloped for alternative health care uses and light industry, with only the existing older hospital buildings refurbished for residential use.

-Smaller areas of redevelopment may also take place – for example, it is likely that plans will formulated for a residential block to complete the third side of Jubilee Green.
-Planning permission is already in place for new housing on parts of Ridgeway and Pendragon Hill; while residential land is for sale on Farm Road.
+Smaller areas of redevelopment in the village may also take place – for example, it is possible that plans will formulated for a residential block to complete the third side of Jubilee Green.
+Planning permission is already in place for new housing in various parts of the village.

-At the same time, the parish council is working hard to ensure that valuable community assets are maintained and improved.
-Recently new allotment gardens have been provided, and soon a major refurbishment of the Village Hall will be carried out, funded by developer contributions.
-The refurbishment will take some months to complete, but the updated facility will include a new parish office, areas for activities and meetings, and space for community and private gatherings – a social centre for Papworth Everard residents to use and enjoy for years to come.
+At the same time, the Parish Council is working hard to ensure that valuable community assets are maintained and improved.
+In recent years, allotment gardens have been provided, and a major refurbishment of the Village Hall was carried out, funded by developer contributions.
+The refurbishment took some months to complete, but the updated facility includes a new Parish Office, areas for activities and meetings, and space for community and private gatherings – a social centre for Papworth Everard residents to use and enjoy for years to come.